WinslowJosiah/adventofcode/blog/src/content/solutions/2025/12/README.md

 it this way, but I'm doing it as a challenge to myself, and I've personally been having fun writing it.

-I hope to get done with it by Christmas; at the moment, I have one-line solutions to every puzzle up to Day 7.
+I was able to finish it by December 13th; it has solutions to every 2025 puzzle from Day 1 to Day 12.
 If you're into that sort of thing, be sure to check it out!